 Python is an interpreter language.
 It means it executes the code line by line.
-Python provides a Python Shell (also known as Python Interactive Shell) which is used to execute a single Python command and get the result.
+Python provides a Python Shell, which is used to execute a single Python command and display the result.

 python and press enter.

 A Python Prompt comprising of three greater-than symbols

 Now, you can enter a single statement and get the result.
 For example, enter a simple expression like

 3 + 2, press enter and it will display the result in the next line, as shown below.

 As you have seen above, Python Shell executes a single statement.

 To execute multiple statements, create a Python file with extension